ULTIMATE Guide to the Dambulla Cave Temples, Sri Lanka

 If you see a massive gold Buddha statue you are in the WRONG place.

-The ticket booth on the correct entrance is just up some stairs near the carpark, stop here and buy your entrance tickets before continuing to walk towards to the top where the caves are.
+The ticket booth on the correct entrance is just up a set of stairs near the carpark.
+Stop here and buy your entrance tickets before continuing to walk towards to the top where the caves are.

 Trust me on this one, your legs will thank me that you only had to walk up to the temples once!

 For foreigners, the entrance fee to the Dambulla Cave Temple is 1,500 LKR per person.
 You must pay in cash.
 They do state the fee must be in paid LKR, however, the guy at the counter said we could pay in USD (we had no rupees at the time).

 The ticket office is open from about 6 am to 6 pm (but this is Sri Lanka and opening times can vary depending on the day.)

 My best advice is to visit just before sunset.
 Not only is this the coolest time of the day, but you will also get the amazing view as the sun goes down which just makes the whole experience that much better.

 We got to the ticket booth at around 4:30 pm and this was perfect as we had time to walk up and check out the caves before sunset.